richy-p/pga_tour_analysis/Notes.md

 Max top 10 in year - 14 by Spieth in 2015

 Overall
-Dustin Johnson 13 Wins 59 top 10s
+Dustin Johnson 13 Wins
+Matt Kuchar 66 top 10s

 Ranked in the top 3 wins or top 10s